ishikharai/Bank-Management-System/README.md

 BANK MANAGEMENT SYSTEM IN C++

-About Project Bank Management System is based on a concept of recording customer’s account details.
+The Project is based on a concept of recording customer’s account details.
 Here the user can perform all the tasks like:

 1. Show Account Details
 2. Create New Account